ankitg276/RISC-V-Soc-Tapeout---From-Design-to-Silicon/Week 2/README.md

 ### My Key Takeaways: A Personal Reflection
 Through this theory dive, I transformed from "SoC?
 What's that?" to confidently explaining how these chips power our world.
 BabySoC fits perfectly into my learning path—it's hands-on, builds confidence, and preps me for advanced stages like RTL design.
 I'm hooked on how SoCs solve real-world problems, like making devices smarter and greener.
 If you're starting out, trust me: this is where the magic begins! 📚✨

-*(Deliverable: This 1-2 page write-up summarizes my understanding—feel free to check it out on my GitHub!)*

 ## 🛠️ Part 2: Labs – Hands-On Magic with Functional Modeling